 Princess Joanna of England was born around October 1165 in the Chateau d’Angers in Anjou (in what is now France).
-She was the youngest daughter and seventh child of the infamous King Henry II of England and his equally infamous wife Eleanor of Aquitaine.
+She was the youngest daughter and seventh child of King Henry II of England and his wife Eleanor of Aquitaine.
 Many historians referred Princess Joanna either as Joanna Plantagenet or simply Joan of England.

 Most of Joanna’s childhood was spent at her mother’s court.
 However, with her younger brother John, Joanna resided at the Abbey of Fontevraud for some time.
 It was there that she was educated in Norman French, English, and some Latin.
 Her favourite sibling was Richard, Duke of Aquitaine (who later became King Richard the Lionheart).